Balance and Brain Development: How Dual-Task Play Builds Focus, Coordination, and Resilience in Children

 Frequently Asked Questions

-The vestibular system links directly to the brainstem and limbic centers that regulate stress and calming responses.
-When well-developed, it helps children transition smoothly between alertness and calm, supporting emotional stability.
+The vestibular system connects directly to the brainstem and limbic system, which regulate the body’s stress responses.
+When the vestibular system is functioning well, children transition more easily between excitement and calm, experience fewer meltdowns, and show better emotional stability.

-Can balance activities help with focus and attention?
+Can balance training help children who struggle with focus or attention?

-Are balance exercises helpful for children with sensory or attention challenges?
+Are balance activities beneficial for children with sensory processing issues or ADHD?

 Author